Dog Breed Guides to help you find your loyal friend.

 If you already know which dog breed you like, it is time to learn more about the breed, is this dog a good match for your own personality and/or family life?
 If you have young children, you need to know if the breed you like is family friendly.
 What are you looking for in a dog, a loyal companion, a cuddly friend, a sporty dog?
 Also, know a long coat is high maintenance!
-When you have decided to buy a breed dog, the first step is to find a responsible breeder who has the sense of the specific breed and understands the dog needs.
+When you have decided to buy a breed dog, the first step is to find a responsible breeder who has knowledge of the specific breed and understands the dog needs.
 Avoid puppy mills or substandard breeders, even if you can buy a puppy right away, and not be on a waiting list.
 These kinds of dogs often suffer from health problems, emotional problems and are certainly not socialized.
 Keep in mind that these unscrupulous "breeders" remain active as long as people continue to purchase their dogs.
 A good breeder will first talk to you about your decision to have a dog.
 He or she will also want to know how much time and space you have.
 When you live in a small apartment a big dog is not a good idea while living in an urban environment with a dog that needs a lot of activity is not such a good choice unless there is a dog park nearby.
 How do you think about following a course at a dog school?
 The breeder will inform you about how to socialize a puppy and how to raise a good family pet.
 A responsible breeder will only entrust a puppy to you when he or she is sure that you can take care of a dog.
 A good breeder can answer all your questions, like questions about the specific breed, can you meet the parents of the pup, or at least the mother?
 Are the pups being raised in the family, do they meet different people growing up to feel safe around humans?
 Can the breeder show you the correct papers, did the puppy get a health check by a veterinarian, does the puppy get all vaccinations needed before he comes to live with you?
 Has the pup been dewormed?
+A good breeder will encourage you to visit your future pup regularly before you can take it home.
+A pup from 8 to 12 weeks old is curious, eager to learn and can adapt well to their new family.
 The more you learn about raising a puppy, the less unexpected problems you will encounter when your new puppy comes home.

 Some child-friendly dog breeds are: